-The Department of Information Technology (IT) provides access to its network for students, faculty and staff.
-TCSPP’s computer network consists of a campus wide backbone network, wireless network, and many shared computers in addition to personal desktop computers.
+The Department of Information Technology (IT) of The Chicago School provides access to its network for students, faculty and staff.
+The Chicago School computer network consists of a campus wide backbone network, wireless network, and many shared computers in addition to personal desktop computers.
 It provides communication as well as academic and administrative functions.
 The IT Department works to ensure that constituent interests are appropriately served and that network rights and responsibilities are observed.

 Members of The Chicago School community have certain rights regarding the school’s network and its services.

 - Intellectual Freedom: The school is a free and open forum for the expression of ideas; the school’s network is the same.
-Opinions may neither be represented as, nor construed as, the views of The Chicago School of Professional Psychology.
+Opinions may not be represented as, nor should they be construed as, the views of The Chicago School.

 - Improper Contact: While the school cannot control unwanted or unsolicited contact, network users who receive threatening or other improper communications should bring them to the attention of the director of information technology.
 Electronic communications are treated in a similar fashion as are voiced or written communications.

 - Privacy: Generally, data files and messages traversing the school’s network are private.
 However, a user’s privacy is superseded, for example, by the school’s requirement to maintain the network’s integrity and the rights of all network users.
-Should the security of the network be in danger, or for other good reason, user files and messages may be examined under the direction of the information technology management team.
+Should the security of the network be in danger, or for other good reason, user files and messages may be examined under the direction of the vice president of information technology or one of the directors on the information technology management team.
 In all cases, the school reserves its right, as owner of the network and the computers in question, to examine, log, capture, archive, and otherwise preserve or inspect any messages transmitted over the network and any data files stored on school-owned computers, should circumstances warrant such actions.
 All members of the community must recognize that electronic communications are by no means secure and that during the course of ordinary management of computing and networking services network administrators may inadvertently view user files or messages.